If you have good practical skills, an eye for detail, or enjoy working with tools or machinery, then you may well

 Manufacturing involves many products from chemicals to computers, with many jobs on production lines and packing work.
 Clothing and textile jobs range from machine operation to production management and includes design-related and technical posts.
 In food and drink, you could be working in confectionary and bakery, meat processing or food science technology.

 There is also work within engineering, chemicals and furniture manufacture, not to mention the printing industry.

 There are a wide variety of employers including:

-Scottish Food and drink manufacturing, still the biggest exporter in the Scottish economy, is a large contributor to the Scottish workforce, currently employing 114,700 people.
-To keep up with industry demands, it predicts that 19,000 new recruits are needed in the sector by 2024 to meet its requirements.
+Scottish food and drink manufacturing, still the largest exporter in the Scottish economy, is a also large contributor to the Scottish workforce, employing 114,700 people.
+To keep up with industry demands, it predicts that 19,000 new recruits are needed in its workforce by 2024.

 Data shows that while the manufacturing industry was affected by the pandemic, it has recovered well.
 In 2021 food and drink exports in Scotland increased by 12% to £5.9 billion.